Payment aggregation or payment facilitation allows one entity, or master merchant, to process or facilitate payments on behalf of sub merchants.

 There are different types of aggregation as well.
 Stripe, PayPal and Square fall into the category of “super aggregators,” providing convenient, quick payment acceptance capabilities to any business that needs to process payments.

 Another aggregation model is via SaaS providers that also offer a payments component.
 Freshbooks is one example.
 Freshbooks provides an accounting package with a payment processing and reconciliation component.
 By aggregating payments, Freshbooks allows its client base to complete fairly simple information and begin processing payments within minutes.

 Traditionally each merchant or business that wants to accept credit cards for payments would apply and be underwritten by an acquiring credit card bank.
 Documentation and information would be provided to mitigate risks, including fraud, non-payment of fees, thereby protecting the bank’s reputation.
 This process can be burdensome for some businesses, often taking days to complete.

-The primary advantage payment facilitation offers is the ease and speed to onboard a new client.
+The primary advantage Payment Aggregation or payment facilitation offers is the ease and speed to onboard a new client.
 If you’re a SaaS business considering offering payment aggregation services, there are some factors to consider in order to ensure a smooth process for your customers.

 Here are 5 components you should have in place before becoming a payment aggregator: